cysouw/diathesis/text/c10_participle.md

 b.
 Der Friseur hat die Haare geschnitten (bekommen).
 :::

 {#par:machen} An exceedingly complex situation occurs with the light verb *machen*, which induces many different diatheses depending on the main verb.
-Fehrmann [-@fehrmann2018] extensively describes *machen + adjective* constructions, but he seems to have ignored the complex situation with participles.
+Fehrmann [-@fehrmann2018] extensively describes *machen+adjective* constructions, but he seems to have ignored the complex situation with participles.
 There seem to be at least the following possibilities:

 i.
 No diathesis, leading to a resultative/stative interpretation [@next a], see [@sec:participles-machen-resultative]. ii.
 A conciliative diathesis [@next b], see [@sec:participles-machen-conciliative].